Do We Really Need SFT? Prompt-as-Policy over Knowledge Graphs for Cold-start Next POI Recommendation: Prompt-as-Policy

-Motivated by the fact that prompt construction is a single-step decision process with immediate feedback~\cite{nieevolve}, we cast prompt construction as a contextual bandit and learn the policy with contextual-bandit RL, instantiated as Contextual Thompson Sampling (CTS).
-Each round observes a state
+\textbf{Policy Learner.} Motivated by the fact that prompt construction is a single-step decision process with immediate feedback~\cite{feng2024move,ashizawa2025bandit}, we cast prompt construction as a contextual bandit problem and learn the policy with contextual-bandit reinforcement learning instantiated as Contextual Thompson Sampling (CTS).
+In our setting, each training interaction yields a single immediate reward after one prompt construction, so there is no delayed or long horizon credit assignment and a bandit formulation is sufficient.

+We index bandit rounds by $t$, where each round corresponds to one next POI prediction decision on the training split.
+At round $t$, the environment reveals a state

-where $\mathbf{x}$ is the user context, $\phi(\mathcal{C})$ summarizes candidate statistics (e.g., size, category, distance), and $\psi$ encodes the current prompt configuration.
-The action is a prompt configuration
+where $x_t$ is the user context and $\phi(C_t)$ summarizes candidate statistics.
+The action space consists of prompt configurations

+where $M$ is the per-card rationale cap ($1$--$N$), $\boldsymbol{\omega}$ governs the preference weights for different path types (e.g., prioritizing intent vs. spatial signals), $\boldsymbol{\alpha}$ sets rationale ordering weights (e.g., relevance-first, diversity-first), and $\text{style} \in \{\text{concise}, \text{rationale-rich}\}$ controls textual verbosity.
+In practice, each of these dimensions is discretized into a small set of options, and their Cartesian product forms a finite action set $\mathcal{A}$.

+To apply CTS, we follow a standard contextual bandit parameterization.
+For each state and action pair $(s_t,a)$ we construct a $d$-dimensional feature vector

+where the action components are encoded as discrete indicator vectors and concatenated with normalized numerical state statistics.
+We assume a linear Gaussian reward model